Vizzuality/soils-revealed/README.md

 Once you have downloaded the folder, you need to update the `Icons` component:

-1. Copy the new icons of the `SVG` folder inside `components/icons/SVG/`
-2. Replace `components/icons/selection.json` by the new one
+1. Replace `components/icons/selection.json` by the new one
-3. Replace `components/icons/symbol-defs.svg` by the new one
-4. For each new icon, make sure to copy its `symbol` element from `symbol-defs.svg` and to add it to `components/icons/index.js`
+2. For each new icon, make sure to copy its `symbol` element from `symbol-defs.svg` and to add it to `components/icons/index.js`

 In order to use any of the icons in a component, import the `Icon` component and pass the icon's name to the `name` prop.
 You can find the name of an icon by looking at the second part of their `symbol`'s `id`.